 My IELTS/TOEFL score is not high enough to meet entry requirements into the postgraduate course.
 What can I do?

-Provided that satisfying Curtin’s English language competency is the only outstanding condition, the student may be eligible for entry into the English Language Bridging (ELB).
-Completion of a semester of the ELB will satisfy Curtin’s English Language competency requirements.
+Provided that satisfying Curtin’s English language competency is the only outstanding condition, the student may be eligible for entry into the English Language Bridging (ELB) program.
+Completion of a semester of the ELB program will satisfy Curtin’s English Language competency requirements.
 See the Postgraduate Entry Requirements page for more details.